Islam in Canada: 1980s–2000s

-The first Madrasa (Islamic seminary) in North America, Al-Rashid Islamic Institute was established in Cornwall, Ontario in 1983 to teach Hafiz and Ulama and focuses on the traditional Hanafi school of thought.
-The Seminary was established by Mazhar Alam, originally from Bihar, India, under the direction of his teacher the leading Indian Tablighi scholar Zakariyya Kandhlawi.
-Due to its proximity to the US border city of Massena the school has historically had a high percentage of American students.
-Their most prominent graduate, Muhammad Alshareef completed his Hifz in the early 1990s then went on to form the AlMaghrib Institute.
+The first madrasa (Islamic seminary) in North America, al-Rashid Islamic Institute was established in Cornwall, Ontario in 1983 to teach hafiz and ulama and focuses on the traditional Hanafi school of thought.
+The seminary was established by Mazhar Alam, originally from Bihar, India, under the direction of his teacher the leading Indian Tablighi Jamaat scholar Zakariyya Kandhlawi.
+Due to its proximity to the U.S. border city of Massena the school has historically had a high percentage of American students.
+Their most prominent graduate, Muhammad Alshareef completed his hifz in the early 1990s then went on to form the AlMaghrib Institute.